 In the host zone, the host systems can identify and address the SAN Volume Controller nodes.
-You can have more than one host zone.
+You can have more than one host zone and more than one disk zone.
 Generally, you create one host zone for each host type.
 In the disk zone, the SAN Volume Controller nodes identify the disk drives.
 Host systems cannot operate on the disk drives directly; all data transfer occurs through the SAN Volume Controller nodes.
-Figure 5 shows several host systems that are connected in a SAN fabric.